sim0n/Baldr/README.md

 * Medicore packet tracking system

 ## Notes
-There are a few check examples already added that showcases what the current system provides
+There are a few check examples already added that showcases what the current system provides.
+However, they're nowhere finished

 ## Usage
 If you're going to make a full fledged anti-cheat using this base and release/sell it then all I ask for is credit